 Select a single profile (in the sidebar) and then choose the Posted via: Any Publisher option.
 Post Planner will pull in ALL your old posts.

 Once your posts are visible, you can sort them by Likes, shares, etc.

-Then use the checkboxes to choose the posts you want to re-use — and the bulk action option to "Copy" or "Re-queue" the posts.
+Use the checkboxes to choose posts you want to re-use — and then "Copy" or "Re-queue" the posts via the "bulk" button.